dineshnatarajan111/mediawiki/README.md

     | Database name | DatabaseName which is create in the above steps |
     | Database username | default to root |
     | Database password | Password which is provided in the values.yaml of database chart |
-12. upload the local settings.php to the path /var/www/html/ in running application pod
+9. Upload the local settings.php to the path /var/www/html/ in running application pod
    ```bash
    kubectl cp /path/to/file/LocalSettings.php <podname>:/var/www/html
    ```